nelson-lojo/cs285-text2sql/readme.md

 translate natural language instructions along with a database schema to (often) executable and accurate SQL.
 This tool can be used to help users without a technical background as they will be able to easily interact with databases.
-We employ the OpenLLaMA v2 model at a size of ∼ 3 Bil lion parameters and train in two phases.
+We employ the OpenLLaMA v2 model at a size of ∼ 3 Billion parameters and train in two phases.
 We initially pretrain a supervised fine-tuning objective on the disjoint subset of the sql-create-context dataset against the Spider dataset and then further trained on synthetic preference data generated from the intersection of sql-create-context and the Spider